Looks like, bootstrapped businesses barely get the required attention.

 Imagine a scenario.
 You are running a startup with only cash to survive for 6 months.

-You have to feed yourself.
-You have to run a business that has an insatiable appetite for money.
+You have to feed yourself and You have to feed a business that has an insatiable appetite for money.

-There are chances, you will fall short of money most of the times.
+There are chances, you will always be short of money.

 Startup founders, once out of the first years of “bootstrapped startups” are Smart Business Owners.